JesusIgnacio/todo-in-pomodoro-sauce/readme.md

 # Todo in Pomodoro Sauce 🍅

-A modern, fully-featured Todo application built with React 18, Redux Toolkit, and TypeScript.
-This project demonstrates best practices in modern React development with a clean, maintainable architecture.
+A modern, productivity-focused Todo application that combines task management with the Pomodoro Technique.
+Built with React 18, Redux Toolkit, and TypeScript, featuring a beautiful UI with smooth animations and comprehensive productivity tracking.

 ## ✨ Features

+### 🍅 **Pomodoro Timer Integration**
+- **25-minute focus sessions** with automatic break management
+- **Beautiful timer interface** with real-time countdown and progress bar
+- **One-click task focusing** - click the 🍅 button on any todo to start a session
+- **Automatic break cycling** - 5-minute short breaks, 15-minute long breaks after 4 sessions
+- **Productivity statistics** - track completed pomodoros, focus time, and cycles
+- **Visual feedback** with pulsing animations during active sessions

+### 📝 **Advanced Todo Management**
 - **Modern React 18** with functional components and hooks
 - **Redux Toolkit** for efficient state management
 - **TypeScript** for type safety and better developer experience
-- **Styled Components** for component-scoped styling
+- **Styled Components** for component-scoped styling with glassmorphism effects
-- **Responsive Design** that works on all devices
+- **Responsive Design** that works beautifully on all devices
 - **Real-time Statistics** showing todo completion progress
 - **Filter System** to view all, active, or completed todos
-- **Smooth Animations** and modern UI/UX
+- **Smooth Framer Motion animations** throughout the interface

 ## 🚀 Quick Start